-Why Most Digital Transformations Fail (And How to Make Yours Succeed)
+Why Digital Transformations Fail & How to Ensure Success

 70% of digital transformations fail.
 Not because of bad technology — because of bad strategy.
 Here's how to be in the 30% that actually work.